V-Sekai/world/71_vsekai_manuals/decisions/20240627-gdextension-as-libriscv.md

 ## The Road Not Taken

-- Continuing with the traditional approach of handling RISCV binaries.
+- Exploring other methods of improving flexibility of loading binaries - like wasm.
-- Exploring other methods of improving the efficiency and flexibility of RISCV binaries.
+- Holo has given me an implementation of riscv processors in godot engine via zig language.

 ## The Infrequent Use Case